Last edited on

 • storing sperm, eggs and/or embryos

-Generation Fertility in Vaughn and Newmarket prices out-of-pocket IVF treatment (for those ineligible for provincial coverage) as $12,100 per cycle.
+Generation Fertility in Vaughn and Newmarket prices one cycle of IVF as $12,700.

 Quebec